Speed Read

 Formal compliance programme: In order to comply with data privacy laws organisations must have appropriate documented plans, policies, processes and procedures.

-Publish/provide privacy notice: Privacy information must be provided to individuals prior to the collection of their data into a Database.
+Publish/provide privacy notice: Privacy information must be provided to individuals prior to the collection of their personal data into a Database.

 Key Risks and Considerations